WolfLink/ezllm/README.md

 result = chat.prompt("How can I easily use local llms using https://github.com/WolfLink/ezllm ?
 Look at the README from that github and explain it to me.") print(result)
 ```
-There are other options for adding MCPs, such as using a passing in the JSON configuration for an MCP client as a string.
+There are other options for adding MCPs, such as passing in the JSON configuration for an MCP client as a string.
 This support is built on top of FastMCP, so see https://gofastmcp.com/clients/client for documentation of all the ways you can provide an MCP.